Safe motor arming system

 L3: Sticky (L2, SF↑)

-The first line, L2, triggers a brief True pulse when SF transitions from Off to On.
-If SF starts in the On position, it will need to be moved Off then On.
+The first line, L2, triggers a brief True pulse when SF ceases to be Off, in other words, when it transitions from Off to On.
+So, if SF starts in the On position, it will need to be moved Off then On.
 Therefore, regardless of the position of SF, L3 will always be False at startup.
+[Credit to Jesper Frickmann for this snippet.]

 Control the motor state